abhay-byte/Data_Structures/Readme.md

 ## Disclaimer
-Most of these programs are created using ChatGPT.
+Most of these programs are made with the help of ChatGPT.

 ## Questions